apache/accumulo-website/_docs-2/administration/fate.md

 ### REPO Stack

 A FATE transaction is composed of a sequence of Repeatable persisted operations (REPO).
-In order to start a FATE transaction, a REPO is pushed onto a per transaction REPO stack.
+In order to start a FATE transaction, a REPO is pushed onto a per-transaction REPO stack.
 The top of the stack always contains the next REPO the FATE transaction should execute.
 When a REPO is successful it may return another REPO which is pushed on the stack.